interTwin-eu/DT-Virgo-dags/Final_Release/README.md

 ## The Training DT Subsystem

 Operators initiate the **Training Subsystem**.
-The ANNALISA module first selects relevant channels for network training by analyzing time-frequency data (Q-Transform) to find correlations and coincident spikes in signal energy above a threshold.
+The ANNALISA module first selects relevant channels for network training by analyzing time-frequency data (Q-Transform) to find correlations measured as coincident spikes in signal energy above a threshold.

 After this initial step, operators preprocess data retrieved from the Virgo Data Lake.
 ANNALISA handles this preprocessing, which includes data resampling, whitening, spectrogram generation, image cropping, and loading into a custom PyTorch dataloader.
 This dataloader then feeds a Generative Neural Network (GenNN) during training.